Payments trends 2020 has been saved

 What implications could these five trends, collectively, have for payments companies over the next year?
 And what new stakeholder strategies and actions might be taken in response?

-- Designing (or redesigning) organizations, processes, and technology around an aligned payments strategy and customer experience; continuing to plan, budget for, and build out their physical and digital infrastructure; maintaining compliance with standards and regulations; and driving greater processing simplification and improved customer engagement.
+- Designing (or redesigning) organisations, processes, and technology around an aligned payments strategy and customer experience; continuing to plan, budget for, and build out their physical and digital infrastructure; maintaining compliance with standards and regulations; and driving greater processing simplification and improved customer engagement.

 - We also see new and incumbent players launching products and services that attract customers to their platforms through creative experiences and competitive pricing.
 To begin, they may need to make strategic positioning choices on where to compete, what products/services to offer, and how to design their growth models to meet customers’ ever-increasing appetite for innovative payments solutions.